 - Switch to the "Directory Security" tab, and click the Authentication and access control "Edit" button:

 - Untick "Enable anonymous access" and tick "Integrated Windows authentication":

 - Click "OK" then "OK" again to return to the IIS manager.

 Configuring IIS 7.xThe default installation of IIS 7.x does not include the Windows authentication role service.
-To use this authentication on IIS 7.x, you must install the role service, disable Anonymous authentication for the server or directory where your MIDAS resides, and finally enable Windows authentication for the directory/site.
+To use this authentication on IIS 7.x, you must install the role service, disable Anonymous authentication for the server or directory where your MIDAS booking system resides, and finally enable Windows authentication for the directory/site.

 - Open the Internet Information Services (IIS) Manager.